-Depreciation is computed using the straight-line method over the estimated useful lives of the assets ranging from 3 to 39 years, or in the case of capitalized leased assets or leasehold improvements, the lesser of the useful life of the asset or the lease term.
-When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts, and any remaining gain or loss is included in the statement of activities.
+Property and equipment additions over \$500 are recorded at cost, or if donated, at fair value on the date of donation.
+Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets ranging from 3 to 39 years.
+When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts, and any remaining gain or loss is included in the statements of activities.
 Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are expensed currently.

-The carrying values of property and equipment are reviewed for impairment whenever events or circumstances indicate that the carrying value of an asset may not be recoverable from the estimated future cash flows expected to result from its use and eventual disposition.
-When considered impaired, an impairment loss is recognized to the extent carrying value exceeds the fair value of the asset.
-There were no indicators of asset impairment during the years ended December 31, 2023 and 2022.
+The Organization reviews the carrying values of equipment for impairment whenever events or circumstances indicate that the carrying value of an asset may not be recoverable from the estimated future cash flows expected to result from its use and eventual disposition.
+When considered impaired, an impairment loss is recognized to the extent the carrying value exceeds the fair value of the asset.
+There were no indicators of asset impairment during the years ended December 31, 2024 and 2023.